awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-globalcluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Engine`  <a name="cfn-rds-globalcluster-engine"></a>
-The name of the database engine to be used for this DB cluster\.
+The database engine to use for this global database cluster\.
-If this property isn't specified, the database engine is derived from the source DB cluster specified by the `SourceDBClusterIdentifier` property\.
-If the `SourceDBClusterIdentifier` property isn't specified, this property is required\.
-If the `SourceDBClusterIdentifier` property is specified, make sure this property isn't specified\.
+Valid Values: `aurora-mysql | aurora-postgresql`
+Constraints:
++ Can't be specified if `SourceDBClusterIdentifier` is specified\.
+In this case, Amazon Aurora uses the engine of the source DB cluster\.
 *Required*: Conditional
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)